Microdosing Cannabis Applications and Benefits

 Why bother?
 Why start small and not jump in big time?
 If cannabis is not addictive or dangerous, why not go all the way?

 Microdosing does not apply solely to cannabis.
-It refers administering small doses of something and notching up the dose until “favorable” results are reported.
-For example, elderly patients are often given their medications on a schedule that gradually increases the intake.
-Because no two patients are the same, doctors seek the most effective results by narrowing in on the necessary dose.
+It refers to administering small doses of something and notching up the dose until “favorable” results are reported.
+For example, elderly patients are often given their medications on a schedule that gradually increases their intake.
+Because no two patients are the same, doctors seek the most effective results by focusing on the necessary dose.
 Any given dose may be too much for one patient and not enough for another.

 This is especially important in several areas.
-One, some medications are so expensive, a given patient may not require full dosing.
-Two, microdosing helps administrators determine if the patient would benefit better from infusion, pills, or powders.
-Three, a too large dose may cause undesirable side-effects.
-Four, when it comes to pain killers or chemotherapies, dosing accuracy takes on a new importance.
+First, some medications are so expensive that a given patient may not require full dosing.
+Second, micro-dosing helps administrators determine if the patient would benefit better from infusions, pills, or powders.
+Third, a too-large dose may cause undesirable side effects.
+Fourth, regarding painkillers or chemotherapies, dosing accuracy is of new importance.

 Microdosing and psychoactive pharmaceuticals

-Microdosing has played a particularly important role in the administration and consumption of psychoactive chemicals.
+Microdosing has played a vital role in the administration and consumption of psychoactive chemicals.
 It has been making big news lately in Silicon Valley and across work in other economic sectors that value focus, clarity, and creativity under pressure.

-These workers have been trying small doses of (1) psychedelics including LSD or psilocybin, (2) Nootropics including caffeine and/or nicotine, and (3) allegedly, “smart drugs” like Ritalin (methylphenidate).
+These workers have been trying small doses of (1) psychedelics, including LSD or psilocybin, (2) Nootropics, including caffeine and nicotine, and (3) allegedly, “smart drugs” like Ritalin (methylphenidate).

-• Improved self-awareness, emotional connectedness, and spiritual awareness.
+Improved self-awareness, emotional connectedness, and spiritual awareness there is a

 A central problem here.
 Users need some metric for determining results.
-Individuals may not be the best observer of their success, and because a number of these substances are addictive and self-destructive, the user may not be the best judge of when to stop dosing or increasing the dose.
+Individuals may not be the best observers of their success, and because a number of these substances are addictive and self-destructive, the user may not be the best judge of when to stop dosing or increase the dose.

 Microdosing and recreational cannabis